eagle-ai/eagle-ai.github.io/tutorial-ldap.md

     acl.adminRole=
     acl.defaultRole=ROLE_USER

-acl.adminRole and acl.defaultRole are two custom properties for Eagle.
+acl.adminRole and acl.defaultRole are two customized properties for Eagle.
 Eagle manages admin users with groups.
-If you set acl.adminRole as ROLE_{EAGLE-ADMIN-GROUP-NAME}, members in this group have admin privilege. acl.defaultRole is ROLE_USER.
+If you set acl.adminRole as ROLE_{EAGLE-ADMIN-GROUP-NAME}, members in this group have the admin privilege. acl.defaultRole is ROLE_USER.

 Step 2: edit conf/eagle-service.conf, and add springActiveProfile="default"